Margaret Lacey: Career

 On television, Lacey appeared in Dr Finlay's Casebook, The Saint, Coronation Street, Weavers Green, and Z-Cars in the 1960s.
 Her last credited appearances were in Magnum, P.I. and The Brothers McGregor in the 1980s.
 In 1988, Extra Special: Margaret Lacey, a documentary about Lacey, aired on British television.

 For some years in the 1950s and 1960s she held regular dancing classes at the former Metropole Hotel in Colwyn Bay.
 She also organized concerts and choreographed entertainments at the Prince of Wales Theatre.
 She was a fixture in the Llandudno Victorian Extravaganza, playing Queen Victoria in the festivities.

 Personal life

 Lacey lived in retirement in Wern Cottage, Rowen, Conwy.
 "Margaret Lacey was a rather eccentric lady," recalled one of her students in a local history.
-"Her outfits were colorful, and the layers did not always match.
+"Her outfits were colourful, and the layers did not always match.
 Her hair was worn in a rather dishevelled bun, but her bearing was always ladylike."
 She died in 1988, aged 76, in Llandudno.